LEARN JAPANESE WITH PIMSLEUR

 Hot dishes and red wines

-The red wines, despite being a little faded in the pairing with Japanese cuisine, still find space.
-Although they are stronger wines, there are some types of red that guarantee more lightness, such as Pinot Noir.
+Red wines, although they may be somewhat subdued in pairing with Japanese cuisine, still find their place.
+Even though they are stronger wines, there are some types of red that ensure more lightness, such as Pinot Noir.

-These are ideal choices to pair with hot dishes, such as Ramen Soup, ramens with pork, grilled meat or even katsu curries.
-Mushrooms, such as shitake and shimeji, also enter the list of foods that go perfectly with red wines, especially dark mushrooms.
+These are ideal choices to pair with hot dishes, such as yakissoba, lámens with pork, grilled meats, or even katsu curries.
+Mushrooms, such as shitake and shimeji, also fit into the category of foods that pair perfectly with red wines, especially dark mushrooms.
 Lighter mushrooms go well with lighter reds.

 Red wine, in these cases, adds more acidity to the dishes and balances the complexity of flavors in the mouth.
 They are, without a doubt, great options for the coldest days.